yagil/ChatIDE/README.md

 ⚠️ This is an early prototype, use at your own peril.

-🧐 Remember to keep an eye on your OpenAI billing.
+🧐 Remember to keep an eye on your OpenAI / Anthropic billing.

 ## Credits